-Research for the Sutton Trust in 2008 looked at the 'social selectivity'13 of secondary schools and found that grammars were more socially selective than other schools and that they made up 17 of the top 100 most socially selective secondary schools, but 5% of all secondaries.
+Research for the Sutton Trust in 2008 looked at the 'social selectivity' of secondary schools and found that grammars were more socially selective than other schools and that they made up 17 of the top 100 most socially selective secondary schools, but 5% of all secondaries.
 This general finding should be little surprise given the lower attainment of pupils eligible for free school meals at the end of primary school.
 However, the report also noted that even among the brightest pupils (in the top quarter of performers at the end of primary school) free school meal rates in grammar schools were 2% compared to 5% across all schools.
-The authors concluded that grammar schools were enrolling '...half as many academically able children from disadvantaged backgrounds as they could do'.14
+The authors concluded that grammar schools were enrolling '...half as many academically able children from disadvantaged backgrounds as they could do'.

 Grammar schools reportedly take a relatively large proportion of their pupils from independent preparatory (primary) schools.
-This rate was reported as 13% in 200715 and 15% in 2009.
-It is not clear which year the underlying data refer to.
+This rate has been estimated at 13-15% , around double the proportion of 10 year olds who go to independent schools.

-3 Exam performance
+3. Exam performance